Sid Gepford

-Early life and education
+Early life

-Gepford was born in Decatur, Illinois, the youngest child of Capitola (Knight) and John F. Gepford.
-He first enrolled at Millikin University before attending Bethany College.
-He attended Stephen Decatur High School in Decatur.
+Gepford was born in Decatur, Illinois, the youngest child of Capitola (Knight) and John F. Gepford, the custodians of the Decatur Poor Farm.

 Football career

-With the Millikin Big Blue, Gepford played halfback and quarterback.
+With the Millikin Big Blue of Millikin University., Gepford played halfback and quarterback for the football team whilst captaining and playing running guard for the basketball team.
 In November 1919, he and teammate Roy Adkins joined the Staleys for their game against the Taylorville Independents, which the Staleys won.
 However, the two were exposed by Millikin head coach Norman Wann and banned from Millikin athletics for violating their amateur athlete statuses, though they were allowed to remain in school.
 They permanently joined the Staleys for the remainder of the year and into 1920, with Gepford playing quarterback/halfback for the football team and was a member of the basketball team.
 He also worked for A. E. Staley in the summer.

 In 1922, Gepford and Adkins enrolled at Bethany College on the advice of a former Millikin coach.
 As Bethany did not have rules regarding amateur eligibility, the two were also joined by players from the Staleys.
-During a 1923 game against Butler, Gepford suffered a concussion but continued to play.
-Due to the injury, he began experiencing headaches that persisted while he worked at Staley and prepared for his new job as a high school history teacher in Marion, Illinois.
+During a 1923 game against Butler, Gepford suffered multiple concussions but continued to play.
+Due to the injury, he began experiencing headaches that persisted while he worked at Staley and prepared for his new job as athletic director and high school history teacher at Marion High School in Marion, Illinois.
 On September 9, 1924, he committed suicide by gunshot, which his mother attributed to his concussion (chronic traumatic encephalopathy).